 - You sleep in an improper position

-How Chiropractic for Poor Posture Helps Solve Your Problem
+How Chiropractic Care for Poor Posture Helps Solve Your Problem

 A chiropractor will take a holistic approach to your problem.
 At Specific Care Chiropractic, we want to know what lies behind your back pain and stiff neck.
-Our aim is to cure the underlying problem, not simply make the pain go away.
+We aim to cure the underlying problem, not simply make the pain disappear.

 1. Assessing Your Condition

 A chiropractor will start by evaluating your overall state of health and lifestyle.
-We will ask you questions about:
+We will ask you questions about the following:

 - How much time you spend at the desk